 TRAINING CERTIFICATES AND CONTINUING EDUCATION

-This event qualifies for four hours of land use training credit toward meeting the NYS mandatory training requirement for local planning and zoning officials.
+This event qualifies for two hours of land use training credit toward meeting the NYS mandatory training requirement for local planning and zoning officials.
 Attendance certificates will be available for all participants.

 AICP members can earn Certification Maintenance (CM) credits for this activity [or many activities at this event].
 When CM credits are available, they are noted at the end of an activity description.
 More information about AICP’s CM program can be found at http://www.planning.org/cm.

 AICP members must be in attendance for the duration of the event in order to receive CM Credit.

 This installment of the One Region Forward 2020 Learning Series was organized by the UB Regional Institute and the Erie County Department of Environment and Planning.